piotrwitek/react-redux-typescript-scripts/README.md

 ## Installation

-This package is distributed via npm and should be installed as one of your project's `devDependencies`:
+1. This package is distributed via npm and should be installed as `devDependencies`:

 ```
 npm i -D react-redux-typescript-scripts
 ```

+2. You should also install optional dependencies depending on

 ## Usage